shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

     _Creating a new Azure Search service_

 1. In the "New Search Service" blade, give the service a unique name in the **URL** box and make sure a green check mark appears next to it.
 (You can only use numbers and lowercase letters since the name becomes part of a DNS name.)
-Select **Use existing** under **Resource group** and select the resource group you created for the DocumentDB account in [Exercise 1](#Exercise1).Select the **Location** nearest you, and then click the **Create** button.
+Select **Use existing** under **Resource group** and select the resource group you created for the Cosmos DB account in [Exercise 1](#Exercise1).Select the **Location** nearest you, and then click the **Create** button.

     ![Specifying Search parameters](Images/portal-configure-new-search-service.png)